meowgoober/pychnl/README.md

 # pychnl
-**WORK IN PROGRESS** the most stupidest python library for interacting with python
+**WORK IN PROGRESS** the most stupidest python library for interacting with WebChnl!!1111